• When does the League operate?

 If I am by myself, what can I do to join an existing team?

-On the League web site, find the 'Player Recruitment Form'.
-Fill it in and return it to the League as soon as possible (well before the start of the regular season).
+On the League web site, find the Player Recruitment Form.
+Complete it and submit it to the League as soon as possible (well before the start of the regular season).
 The League maintains a list of all such players and their profiles in order to facilitate matching them with teams trying to grow/replace other players who may have "retired" for various reasons.
 There is no guarantee, but by filling out the form, you improve your chances of making a connection.
-Individual fees vary by team.
-For example, they will be a function of the roster size of a team as well as any particular start-up costs (for gaining a team t-shirt/jersey etc…).
-Players should budget $100 per season along with a pair of cleats.
+Individual fees will vary by team, for example you may need to purchase a team jersey.shirt to a member of a particular team.
+Players should budget approximately $150 per season along with the purchase of a pair of cleats.

-What about payment of League fees?
+What about payment of the Annual League Fees?

-There is a one-time payment that can be made by post-dated cheque at the Annual General Meeting (AGM) or by mail prior to the due date announced at the AGM.
+There is a one-time payment that can be made at the Annual General Meeting (AGM) or by mail prior to the due date announced at the AGM.
 More information about payments to the MTFL can be found under 'Rules & Information' section.
 The League's mailing address can be found under 'Contact Us'.

 Things Team Captains/Organizers might benefit from